RuiyangJu/ruiyangju.github.io/_pages/about.md

 I am currently pursuing a Ph.D. degree at the Graduate School of Informatics, Kyoto University, and am a member of the [LSTA Lab.](https://www.lsta.media.kyoto-u.ac.jp/).

-I am a recipient of <a href="https://www.kugd.k.kyoto-u.ac.jp/en/support/recruitlist" target="_blank">2025 Kyoto University DoGS SPRING Fellowship</a>.
+I am a recipient of <a href="https://www.kugd.k.kyoto-u.ac.jp/en/support/recruitlist" target="_blank">2025 JST SPRING Fellowship</a>.

 Prior to joining Kyoto University, I received my M.S. degree from the Graduate Institute of Networking and Multimedia at National Taiwan University, where I was a member of the [NTU imLab](https://ntuimlab.tw/).